-We’re almost two months into this lockdown and it’s pretty clear that everyone is more or less adjusted to the new normal.
+We’re almost six months post lockdown and it’s pretty clear that everyone is more or less adjusted to the new normal.
 Aside from working from home, the biggest change B2B marketing people have noticed is the lack of events.
 For obvious reasons nobody wants to jam themselves into a packed venue, so every event has either been cancelled, postponed, or moved online.

 For some, this isn’t a huge concern: sure, events are a great way to take stock of what’s hot in the market, but there are plenty of avenues to do that nowadays, and more so as businesses adapt to operating remotely.

 How about those of us who use events as our primary source of lead generation?
 How can those people expect to get leads, when those generators power down?

 Online events might not be up to scratch

 We’ve attended and marketed at a lot of events ourselves: Learning Technologies, TrusTech, World of Learning to name a few.
 And we, alongside some of the people we’ve spoken to who were planning on exhibiting at events in the upcoming months, have been worried about this.
 In the worst case, events won’t be running for many months, and even for those that have moved online, like Festival of Work, no one can be sure that it’ll be anyway near as valuable for lead generation as attending face-to-face events.

 If this sounds like a dilemma you’re having: hear us out.
 Online events might be the answer, or even deciding to weather the storm and return with renewed vigour in a few months.
 But social and digital funnel marketing might be just as effective for you, if not more so, in terms of getting qualified leads to your door.